The Hutchins School: History

-By the 1950s the School was growing too large for its inner-city site and in 1957 a new Junior School was built on an elevated site overlooking the River Derwent at Sandy Bay.
+By the 1950s the school was growing too large for its inner-city site and in 1957 a new Junior School was built on an elevated site overlooking the River Derwent at Sandy Bay.
 This followed the opening at the Sandy Bay site of a sub-primary section in 1946 and the Memorial Oval and pavilion in 1955.
 The Senior School was later constructed on the adjacent site of the former Queenborough Cemetery, following a council referendum in which ratepayers voted '1 for educational purposes' in 1960.
+As part of this arrangement the council committed to pay for 1,900 bodies to be exhumed from the cemetery with the school funding all other exhumations.
+As of 2024, it is unclear how many bodies were actually exhumed by the council.
 By 1964 the Senior School campus encompassed a boarding house and science wing, quickly followed by an administration block and classrooms, while the Junior School campus across the road soon expanded to include a fledgling Middle School.
 The Macquarie Street building was sold in 1965, with Hutchins commencing full operations at Sandy Bay the following year.

+In March 2024, two graves were found during earthworks for a new building at the school.
+An archaeology team was brought in and 1,973 human remains were exhumed upon completion of the project in late 2024.
+It is believed to be the largest mass exhumation ever undertaken in Australia.
+Due to poor management of the former cemetery it was difficult to identify most of the remains.
+1,717 out of 1,973 of the bodies were identified.
+The remains were reinterred at the Cornelian Bay Cemetery.
+It is believed that hundreds of bodies remain buried under school property.